steven-tbd/interactive-design-guide/README.md

-# Interactive System Design Guide
+# Interactive Design Guide

-Welcome to the Interactive System Design Guide!
+Welcome to the Interactive Design Guide!
 This document provides a structured framework for designing and building robust interactive systems.
 It covers everything from fundamental hardware and software components to advanced architectural patterns and best practices for deployment.

 Whether you are a student, artist, or engineer, this guide aims to provide the vocabulary and mental models needed to create complex, reliable, and scalable interactive projects.